wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

 bitbake <your_target_image_recipe_name>
 ```
 Note: Make sure to clean openssl if rebuilding openssl or wolfprovider or the image with replace default mode.
+Note: If switching between normal and replace default mode you will need to `cleanll openssl` and rebuild the image again.

 once in qemu or target image verify with `openssl list -providers` that the default provider is `wolfSSL Provider` or just run `wolfproviderenv`.